 The magnitude, scope and stage of the event determine REOC activation.
 Only those REOC functions and positions that are required to meet current response objectives will be activated.
+The REOC organizational structure is flexible enough to expand and contract as the needs of the various functions require.
+REOC staff may be required to take on more than one position, as determined by the nature of the emergency event, availability of resources and/or as assigned by the REOC Director.

-The following table below provides an overview of the REOC activation levels.
+The table below provides an overview of the REOC activation levels.